 As per usual practice, I know that at some point there going to be a war again.
-Even the slightest movement that differs out of my standards can be reason for me to enter into another war with the rest of the world.
+Even the slightest movement that differs out of my self imposed standards can be a reason for me to enter into another war with the rest of the world.

 It is interesting for me to read the level of excitement that after years in unemployment I get so triled about finding a job as Barista in Starbucks.
-It is more interesting that after I left Starbucks, there are people (from my professional environment) that say I should be ashamed of that and don´t mentioned it.
+It is more interesting that after I left Starbucks, there are people (from my professional environment) that would make me feel ashamed from the experince.